Citigold Corporation has a formal environmental policy which is supported by the staff and board of directors.

 Environmental Management Overview Strategy (EMOS)

-A Environmental Management Overview Strategy (EMOS) for the Charters Towers Gold Project has been approved by the Queensland Government department the Environmental Protection Agency (EPA).
+A Environmental Management Overview Strategy (EMOS) for the Charters Towers Gold Project has been accepted by the Queensland Government department the Environmental Protection Agency (EPA).

-In addition a Plan of Operations, in compliance with the EMOS, has also been approved by the EPA.
-These operating documents are in compliance with Queensland’s stringent Environmental Protection Act and Regulations.
+In addition a Plan of Operations, in compliance with the EMOS, has also been accepted by the EPA.
+These operating documents are in accord with Queensland’s stringent Environmental Protection Act and Regulations.
 These combined environmental operating documents are a major achievement for the management team at Charters Towers.

 Local Community Supports Citigold’s Mines